samwhindleton/wdiroutcomes/roadmap/week88.md

 ## Homework:
 Homework due next Monday at 7PM.
 - GA Profiles due next week.
 No need to submit via Github.
 - Write your second post using Medium and/or LinkedIn.
-Share a link to the post via Github.
+Share a link to the post via Github Issues called "FName LName: Second Blog Post".
-- Cover Letter Template.
-Submit via Github.
+- Write a cover letter for the job posting we found today.
+Submit cover letter and link to the job posting via Github Issues called "FName LName: Cover Letter".

 ## Further Reading and Resources: